-On the last day of a stage, an End of Stage Technical Report is to be presented to the Council.
+On the last day of a stage, an End of Stage Technical Report is to be presented to MCST.
 An End of Stage Financial Report is then to be submitted within one month from the end of the stage.

 On the last day of the project, the Project Contact Point is required to submit a Final Technical Project Report.
-The final audited Financial Report covering the work and expenditure undertaken during the entire project shall need to be submitted by not later than four (4) weeks from the stipulated end of project date.
+The final audited Financial Report covering the work and expenditure undertaken during the entire project shall need to be submitted by not later than four (4) weeks from the

-The Council reserves the right to request additional project-related information.
+MCST reserves the right to request additional project-related information.